nervosnetwork/mercury/core/rpc/README.md

 ### Address

 Mercury supports [ckb address format](https://github.com/nervosnetwork/rfcs/tree/master/rfcs/0021-ckb-address-format) that is encoded from lock scripts.
 In the near future, Mercury will also support address specifications of some other public chains like BTC, ETH, EOS, TRON, and Doge etc. The support for other addresses will be implemented when Mercury supports pw-core.

-### Mode

-The Common Knowledge Byte (CKByte, the abbreviation is CKB) is the native token of the Nervos Common Knowledge Base.
-Custom token standards such as [sUDT](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0025-simple-udt/0025-simple-udt.md) (simple User-Defined Token) and [xUDT](https://talk.nervos.org/t/rfc-extensible-udt/5337) (Extensible User-Defined Token) are also supported.
-Anyone can create and issue custom tokens on CKB based on these standards.

-CKB solves the problem of [state explosion](https://medium.com/@happypeter1983/what-is-blockchain-state-explosion-22dd531eeb21) by using a unique [economic model](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#5-economic-model) design.
-In this design, CKByte plays the roles of assets and also provides capacity.
-However, UDT assets cannot provides capacity and they only exist along with a certain amount of CKBytes.

-Mode is used to specify whether the sender or the recipient provides the CKBytes to provides capacity for the output cell in a transfer.

-- HoldByFrom: The sender provides CKBytes for the output cell.

-- HoldByTo: The recipient provides CKBytes for the output cell.

-- PayWithAcp: The sender provides CKBytes for the output cell.
-Different from the HoldByFrom mode, when transferring UDT assets, the CKBytes provided by the sender belongs to the recipient.

 ### Balance Type